 Inevitable & Obvious

-You see something that needs to exist.
-Something that feels both inevitable and obvious to you - but almost no one else can see it yet.
-The hardest part isn't just building it - it's making strategic choices that protect your ability to bring that vision into reality.
+You see something that needs to exist—something so urgent and transformative that it feels both inevitable and obvious to you (even if almost no one else can see it yet).
+The hardest part isn't building it.
+It's designing the market structures and governance systems that allow your vision to scale beyond what anyone thought possible.

 I know because I've been there.
 In 2015, I saw the need for an industry capable of removing carbon dioxide from the atmosphere.
-That vision grew from a 15-person meetup into Nori, where I raised $18M, built a 30-person team, and helped create an entirely new market category.
-Along the way, I learned million-dollar lessons about what separates visions that remain obvious only to their founders from those that become inevitable to everyone.
+That spark—just a 15-person meetup—grew into Nori, where I raised $18M, built a 30-person team, and helped launch one of the first carbon removal marketplaces.
+Along the way, I learned million-dollar lessons about why some category-creating ideas scale while others falter.

 Who I Work With

-• Want to learn from someone else's expensive lessons
+• Want to learn from someone who's navigated these challenges firsthand

 What Makes My Guidance Different

-• This newsletter, where I break down specific challenges and their solutions
+• This newsletter, where I explore market design challenges and category creation frameworks

 Why This Matters Now